cepdnaclk/e18-co227-Molding-Machine-Dashboard/application/README.md

 ## Available Scripts

 First, You have to create a project directory
 ### `npx create-react-app my-app`
 ### `cd my-app`

+You must install "react-router-dom" library
+### `npm i react-router-dom`

+Then replace your "src" folder with this folder.

 In the project directory, you can run:
 ### `npm start`

 Runs the app in the development mode.\